loighic/loighic.github.io/_pages/macro/pt1/trade.md

 assuming equal access to resources, if the country can produce more of the good).
 Absolute advantage can be the result of a country's natural endowment.
-For example, extracting oil in Saudi Arabia is pretty much just a matter of "drilling a hole."
+For example, extracting oil in Saudi Arabia is pretty much just a matter of drilling a hole somewhere.
 Producing oil in other countries can require considerable exploration and costly technologies for drilling and extraction---if they have any oil at all.
 The United States has some of the richest farmland in the world, making it easier to grow corn and wheat than in many other countries.
 Guatemala and Colombia have climates especially suited for growing coffee.
 Chile and Zambia have some of the world's richest copper mines.
-When each country has a product others need and can produce it with fewer resources, it is easy to imagine all parties benefiting from trade.
+When each country has a product that others need, and it can produce the product with fewer resources, it is easy to imagine all parties benefiting from trade.
 However, thinking about trade just in terms of geography and absolute advantage is incomplete.
 Successful trading actually occurs because of comparative advantages.

-Recall from chapter 2 that a country has a **comparative advantage** when it can produce a good at a lower **opportunity cost** than some other country.
-That is, the country with the comparative advantage gives up less of good *A* to produce good *B*.
-The next subsection develops absolute and comparative advantage in greater detail and relates them to trade.
+Recall from the [previous chapter](/macro/advantage/) that a country has a **comparative advantage** when it can produce a good at a lower **opportunity cost** than some other country.
+The country with the comparative advantage gives up less of good A to produce good B. Next, we develop the concepts of absolute and comparative advantage in greater detail and relate them to trade.

-&nbsp;
 ##### A numerical example of absolute and comparative advantage

 Consider a hypothetical world with two countries, Saudi Arabia and the